XWiki is a nicely designed, open-source Java-based wiki.

 To run your own XWiki server, you’ll need:

-- Java 8 – I recommend the AdoptOpenJDK JRE (Java Runtime Environment)
+- A supported version of Java – see XWiki’s Java Support Strategy page – I recommend the AdoptOpenJDK JRE (Java Runtime Environment)

 - A supported database – see XWiki’s Database Support Strategy page – I recommend PostgreSQL due to its SSPI support